KasemJaffer/van_rec/README.md

 # VanRec

-VanRec, short for Vancouver Recreational Centers is an open source cross-platform app aimed at providing users with access to an extensive catalog of Vancouver Park Board facilities within their local area.
+VanRec, short for Vancouver Recreational Centers is an open source cross-platform app built using [Flutter](https://flutter.dev).
+It's aimed at providing users with access to an extensive catalog of Vancouver Park Board facilities within their local area.
 Whether you're interested in exploring indoor pools, outdoor golf courses, fitness centers, or skateboard parks, this app offers a resource for discovering these recreational amenities in your community.